IIIF/api/source/api/image/3.0/index.md

 The `rights` property has the same semantics and requirements as it does in the [Presentation API][prezi3].

 The `rights` property is optional.
+If the publisher of this image requires that additional information is shown when it is viewed, the information should be provided by a [Presentation API][prezi3] Manifest, using the the linking properties described in section 5.7.

 ``` json-doc
 {